‘Mission of Honor’ shares so much more

 Other cast include: Krystoff Hadek as Josef Frantisek, Manuel Klein as Trost, Raphael Desprez as Favier, Rosie Gray as Georgina, Emily Watt as Kate, Robert Portal as Keith Park, Graham Padden as Rawlings, Teresa Mahoney as McCormac and Marc Hughes as Ellis.

 Cinedigm is a leading distributor of amazing content in storefronts, digital platforms, internet and demand platforms for cable television.
-With an extensive library of over 52,000 films and television shows, docurama films, next-gen Indies and Independent films.
+With an extensive library of over 52,000 films and television shows, docurama films, next-gen indies and independent films.
 At its inception, Cinedigm has played a pioneering role in transitioning movie theatres from traditional film prints to digital distribution to advance worldwide cinema modernization.
-For more on what Cinedigm has to offer please visit http://www.cinedigm.com.
+For more on what Cinedigm has to offer go to http://www.cinedigm.com.

 “Mission of Honor” is just that, a unique look at those who had experienced the horrors of war but were defiant.
 They wanted to fight back and taking to the skies was the only way they could contribute.
 Watching them go through the difficulties of language and training will make anyone appreciate these brave Polish pilots.